 The E1 signal is a series of bits.
 Bits are represented in a line code called HDB3, we will talk about it later on the ISDN lecture.
-For the time being, let us assume that there is a way of receiving bits that can be efficiently implemented on silicon.
+For the time being, let us assume that there is a way of receiving bits such that the method can be efficiently implemented on silicon.
 How can the receiver decide where are the channel boundaries in the series of bits?
 The answer is framing.